 Convinced that safety lay to the north among the Ho-Chunk or Ojibwe villages, rather than across the river, Black Hawk pleaded with his people, but few were willing to follow him.
 Late on August 1st Black Hawk, White Cloud, and 30–40 others left the main band and headed north.
 A few more Sauk and Fox crossed the river before darkness made it too dangerous.
 Most remained on the eastern bank.

-Early on August 2nd the Battle of Bad Axe began when Atkinson’s forces encountered the Sauk rear guard, who were only temporarily successful in leading the soldiers away from the band’s main camp.
+Early on August 2nd, the Battle of Bad Axe began when Atkinson’s forces encountered the Sauk rearguard, who was only temporarily successful in leading the soldiers away from the band’s main camp.
 The warriors fought to allow time for more women and children to cross the river.
 As Atkinson’s troops pushed the warriors toward the river, the steamboat returned, firing its cannon into the Indians from behind.
 The slaughter on the eastern bank of the river continued for eight hours.
-The soldiers shot at anyone - man, woman, or child - whether they tried to swim across the river or to surrender.
+The soldiers shot at any one - man, woman, or child - whether they tried to swim across the river or to surrender.
 They also scalped most of the dead bodies.

 Of the roughly 400 Indians east of the Mississippi at the time of the battle, most were killed, some escaped across the river, and a few were taken prisoner.
 Most of the 150 or so who traversed the Mississippi on August 1st and 2nd were tracked down and killed or captured within a few weeks by Sioux warriors, acting in support of the army.